rancher/docs/content/rancher/v2.x/en/tools/logging/elasticsearch/_index.md

 1. Complete the **Elasticsearch Configuration** form.

     1. From the **Endpoint** field, enter the IP address and port for your Elasticsearch instance.
 You can copy this information from the dashboard of your Elasticsearch deployment.
-Elasticsearch usually uses port `9243`.
+Elasticsearch usually uses port `9200` for HTTP and `9243` for HTTPS.

     1. If you are using [X-Pack Security](https://www.elastic.co/guide/en/x-pack/current/xpack-introduction.html), enter your Elasticsearch **Username** and **Password** for authentication.